Spring 2026 Courses

 Gateway courses

-fren 160: advanced conversation through culture, film, and media
+fren 1600: advanced conversation through culture, film, and media (Constance Sherak)

-fren 170: introduction to the study of literature in french
+fren 1700: introduction to the study of literature in french (lauren pinzka)

 Introduction to close reading and analysis of literary texts written in French.
 Works by authors such as Marie de France, Molière, Balzac, Hugo, Baudelaire, Duras, Proust, and Genet.
 Conducted in French.